avalen28/frontend-Walk-Away-app/README.md

 - User can see his specific position on the ranking.
 - User can rate the Route.
 - User can put some comment on the Route.
-- User write one secret code to confirm he/she finish the route.
+- User write a secret code to confirm he finished the route.
-- User can see the weather.
+- User can see the weather forecast for the route's location.

 ---